-Frog friendly creek crossing structures and movement barriers, and an additional frog dedicated underpass at the four road crossings over the Bells Creek South corridor.
+Frog friendly creek crossing structures and movement barriers, and an additional frog dedicated underpass at the four road crossings over the Bells Creek South corridor. (i.e. 900mm) outlined in the WSFMP, and Queensland Government fauna sensitive road guidelines (TMR, 2010).

 The culvert design includes a natural floor and grasses and sedge planted at the mouth of the culvert.
 The area of the frog movement corridor underneath the bridge has been maximised by setting the bridge abutments high on the bank and is protected from all rainfall events up to and including the five-year ARI event.
 The movement corridor has been revegetated using sedges and grasses and two Wallum Sedge Frog breeding ponds have been constructed at both sides of the culvert to encourage movement.